 The types of glass used for the windshield and windows of your car are far from ordinary.
-Generally, vehicles have two different types of auto glass, laminated glass and tempered glass.
-Both these glass types have unique qualities that distinguish them from, say, the glass used for the windows of your house.
+Learn more about these special glass types from Hometown Auto Glass.

 Special Features of Laminated Glass